-The main difference between residential geothermal HVAC and a traditional air-source HVAC system is that it uses the Earth’s energy instead of relying on fuel to produce heat.
+The main difference between residential geothermal system and a traditional air-source HVAC system is that it uses the Earth’s geothermal energy instead of relying on fuel to produce heat.

-The geothermal heat pump then uses the available heat from the ground during cold weather months, and puts that heat back in the ground during the warm weather months.
+The geothermal technology then uses the available heat from the ground during cold weather months, and puts that heat back in the ground during the warm weather months.

-What Are the Components of a Geothermal HVAC System?
+What Are the Components of a Geothermal Heating & Cooling System?

 There are three primary components in a geothermal cooling system:

-- A horizontal or vertical “loop field” (the heat exchanger)
+- A horizontal loop or vertical “loop field” (the heat exchang)

 - A water-source heat pump

 The ground loop field consists of underground pipes that are buried below the frost line, where the temperature of the ground stays constant.
 A fluid (usually water or a mixture of water and glycol) circulates through the pipes, absorbing or relinquishing heat.